 Greyeyes explained it was important to recognize where the university is situated.
 The University of Winnipeg was built on Treaty 1 territory and is in the heart of the Métis Nation.

-That sets an example for other universities such as Mount Royal University, which is located on lands of the Niitsitapi, Iyarhe Nakoda, Tsuut’ina and the Métis Nations.
+Location is also important for Mount Royal University, which is located on the Treaty 7 lands of the Niitsitapi, Iyarhe Nakoda, Tsuut’ina and the Métis Nations.

-Mount Royal University has come up with their own strategy to help rebuild relationships that should have been strengthened and respected by Treaty 7.
+Mount Royal University’s ISP should, therefore, help rebuild relationships that should have been strengthened by Treaty 7.

 The strategic plan encompasses five main goals: Indigenizing Mount Royal University; culturally respectful Indigenous research; bridge-building with Indigenous education stakeholders; support for Indigenous learners; and respectful inclusive curricula and pedagogies.

-Liam Haggarty will helping meet MRU’s five goals alongside Renae Watchman, as co-directors of the newly-added Office of Academic Indigenization.
+The Calgary Journal spoke to Liam Haggarty in April 2018.
+He will be helping meet MRU’s five goals alongside Renee Watchman, as co-directors of the Office of Academic Indigenization.

-Haggarty, a settler from Victoria, said he was fortunate enough to have Indigenous family members help expose him to Indigenous culture.
+Haggarty, a settler from Victoria who is currently on sabbatical, said he was fortunate to have Indigenous family members help expose him to Indigenous culture.

 He aims to create a space at MRU where students can have similar experiences to his.